Viclegrand7/Post-world/README.md

 *Why can't I hit ennemies?*

     They are not where they are drawn.
 A misunderstanding between the two authors regarding the making of 3D zombies led to this.

-*My camera keeps on moving, and my mouse is not*

-    The game was only tested on one computer.
-It should work in fullscreen.
-To enable fullscreen, go in 'Engines/GraphicEngines/src/GrE_Board.cc', line 21, and add ` | SDL_WINDOW_FULLSCREEN_DESKTOP` to the flags.

-     I am honeslty not sure it will help, but it should.
+    Try to hit somewhere near they pixels though.

 *Is this game ever going to be fixed?*

     YES.
 Without a doubt.

-*When I close the game I get a Segfault*

-    Yes, me too.
-I know how to fix it, need a few more hours to do so.

-*Why don't I die?*

-    I am honestly not sure, player's health should drop.
-It doesn't.
+Most of it comes down to having bad 3D objects

 *What's going on with ennemies's skins?*

     Wish I knew, I made the gun, had my colleague do the ennemies...

+*Is it playable?*

+    Well, you don't know where ennemies are exactly, though you see them.

+    You seem to bounce off of a non existing ennemy in the middle of the map.

+    Textures certainly didn't load right (except for gun, only thing I personally drew).

+    Other than that, yeah.

+    Oh, and there's no gravity so by pressing Space you end up flying.
+But it works :)